ErikaMelt/postgresql/README.md

 ### Constraints

-- Primary Key: The primary key constraint is defined on the `id` column, ensuring each record is uniquely identified by its `id`.
+- The primary key constraint is defined on the `id` column, ensuring each record is uniquely identified by its `id`.

 ### Indexes